On this page

 The majority (roughly two thirds) of MySuper funds offer a single diversifed product.
 This is usually a ‘balanced’ approach with around 70% invested in higher risk growth assets (shares and property) and 30% in lower risk defensive assets (cash and fixed interest).
 The risk/return profile remains at medium-high throughout your working life.

-You can learn more about investment options in the SuperGuide articles Superannuation investment: What is the difference between a balanced and growth option? and Super control: How to switch your super account’s investment option.
+You can learn more about investment options in the SuperGuide articles Super investing: Should you change your investment option? and Super investing: How to change your investment option.

 The remaining one third of MySuper accounts use a lifecycle or lifestage approach and automatically move your savings from growth investments when you are young to more defensive investments as you get closer to retirement.
 Most retail sector MySuper funds are lifecycle, but some industry funds also use this approach.